 How painful is baby ear piercing?
 You can expect brief pain during ear piercing, usually just a few seconds, followed by mild discomfort that fades quickly.

-- Choose a skilled professional who performs the piercing quickly.
+- Choose a skilled professional who performs infant ear piercing carefully.

-Afterward, you may notice short-lived soreness, but it shouldn’t persist.
-If discomfort continues longer than expected, monitor it closely and seek guidance.
+Afterward, you may notice short-lived soreness, but it should not worsen over time.
+If discomfort continues longer than expected, monitor it closely and seek medical guidance.

 Your goal is simple: make the experience as gentle, controlled, and informed as possible.
 With the right preparation, you keep control and reduce unnecessary pain.